 - Entrepreneurs managing their finances as they travel for work

 The importance of our international network is reflected in our performance.
 More than half of the HSBC Group’s client revenue comes from clients with an international presence.
-We are also the world’s number one global transaction bank, according to Euromoney magazine’s Awards for Excellence 2018, with a market share that is continuing to grow.

 Our global network

 The markets that make up our international network can be split into three broad categories.
 In our eight “scale” markets we are – or aspire to be – one of the leading domestic banks.
 In a further eight markets we aim to be the leading international bank in the country.
 In the remaining markets, HSBC’s role is to connect foreign and local customers to our broader network.

 After a period of significant restructuring, HSBC’s global businesses are well-placed to manage risk, work together to meet customers’ needs, and grow revenue and profit.

 Adjusted revenue and profit in HSBC’s global businesses, US$ billion

 Adjusted revenue by region in FY18, US$ billion

 * Adjusted basis, includes inter-regional eliminations.

 We continue to maintain a strong capital, funding and liquidity position with a diversified business model.
 We take a conservative approach to credit risk and liquidity management.